paulmmacey/lmgs/README.md

 # lmgs
-MATLAB add-on to SPM software for fMRI detrending with "Linear Model of the Global Signal" (LMGS) method
+MATLAB add-on to SPM software for fMRI detrending with "Linear Model of the Global Signal" (LMGS) method.
+This is described in a Neuroimage paper.